 LexOrbis, established in 1997, is one of India's most recommended and highly rated full-service IP firms.
 Operating from three offices in New Delhi, Bangalore and Mumbai, we are strategically positioned to offer a far-reaching service to both domestic and international companies.
-With a team of over 80 attorneys, we provide end-to-end services and practical solutions to all aspect of patents, designs, trade marks, copyright, competition, sports, media & entertainment, unfair competition, e-commerce and other related laws.
+With a team of over 90 attorneys, we provide end-to-end services and practical solutions in all aspect of patents, designs, trade marks, copyright, competition, sports, media & entertainment, unfair competition, e-commerce and other related laws

-The firm has a diverse client base that includes many Fortune 500 companies, other multi-national corporations, leading Indian companies, public sector organisations, research institutes, universities, small and medium-sized enterprises, and technology start-ups.
-The firm offers full legal and technical expertise to a wide range of industries, including automotive, biotechnology, biosimilars, chemical, consumer products, electrical & electronics, information and communication technology, software, media & entertainment, oil & gas, pharmaceuticals, seeds and agro-chemical products, food and beverages, fashion, sports and publishing.
-Our professionals work in the best interests of clients and are known for their clear communication, responsiveness, quick turnaround time and out-of-the-box thinking and solutions.
-More information about our firm can be found at our website.
+The firm has a diverse client base that includes many Fortune 500 companies, other multi-national corporations, leading Indian companies, public sector organisations, research institutes, universities, small- and medium-sized enterprises, and technology start-ups.
+The firm offers full legal and technical expertise to a wide range of industries, including automotive, biotechnology, biosimilars, chemical, consumer products, electrical www.lexorbis.com

+& electronics, information & communication technology, software, media & entertainment, oil & gas, pharmaceuticals, seeds & agro-chemical products, food & beverages, fashion, sports and publishing.
+Our professionals work in the best interests of clients and we are known for our clear communication, responsiveness, quick turnaround time and outside-the-box thinking and solutions.